apocaliss92/scrypted-osd-manager/README.md

      - **Device**: To pull dynamic data from sensor devices (e.g., Thermometer, Humidity Sensor, Lock).
 One device per overlay is supported.
      - **Face Detection**: To display the name of the last detected face (if enabled).
      - **Battery Left**: To show the remaining battery percentage of the device (if supported).
+     - **Template**: Define a template on the plugin settings to be reused on multiple cameras.
+The template can use multiple sensors from multiple devices at the same time and render the text in one single overlay

 4. **Duplicating Data**
    - Use the "Duplicate from device" option to mirror OSD settings from another compatible device.

+6. **Notes**
+   - Reolink cameras allow setting only 1 overlay, the camera name.
+Most of the cameras do not allow complext characters, only a-Z and 0-9 symbols.
+Set the maxdecimals property to 0 to render any number